Cameron Smith (rugby league, born 1998): Leeds Rhinos

 Smith made his début for Leeds from the interchange bench in their loss against Wakefield Trinity which ended 14-6.
 He then later featured against the Hunslet Hawks again from the interchange bench in a thrilling 22-18 victory.
 Smith's latest venture with Leeds was his trip to Florida where he gained another cap against USA Pioneers.
 On 24 September 2022, Smith played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 Smith played 26 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

 Smith featured in 26 matches for Leeds in the 2024 Super League which saw the club finish 8th on the table.

 Smith was limited to just eleven matches with Leeds in the 2025 Super League season as the club finished 4th on the table.

+He was awarded a testimonial year for the 2026 season.
+In January 2026 it was announced he signed a 4-year deal with Wakefield Trinity.